-- Hats, bandanas/scarves, blankets or hoods worn in the building. - Failure to wear shoes. - Clothes that do not adequately cover the body and undergarments; i.e. no halter tops, bare midriffs, mesh clothing, spaghetti straps, miniskirts.
-No short shorts (min. of 4 in. inseam).
-Sleeveless tops should be at least 2 inches wide on the shoulder. - "Sagging" pants or shorts worn below the normal waistline. - Clothing or jewelry which expresses any profanity, hate messages, sexually suggestive pictures or phrases, and/or is degrading. - Clothing or jewelry that advertises alcohol, drugs, tobacco or weapons. - Coats worn in the classrooms except with teacher permission. - The administration will make the determination on whether dress items or accessories are disruptive to the educational process.
+- Hats, bandanas/scarves, blankets, or hoods in the building. - Failure to wear shoes. - Clothes that do not adequately cover the body and undergarments; i.e. no halter tops, bare midriffs, mesh clothing, spaghetti straps, miniskirts. - No short shorts (min. of 4 in. inseam).
+Sleeveless tops should be at least 2 inches wide on the shoulder. - "Sagging" pants or shorts worn below the normal waistline. - Clothing or jewelry which expresses any profanity, hate messages, sexually suggestive pictures or phrases, and/or is degrading. - Clothing or jewelry that advertises alcohol, drugs, tobacco, or weapons. - Coats worn in the classrooms except with teacher permission.